cgrates/cgrates/docs/sessions.rst

 StatIDs
 	Selects only specific stat profiles (instead of discovering them via :ref:`FilterS`).
 Faster in processing than the discovery mechanism.

-GetSuppliers
+GetRoutes
-	Sends the event to :ref:`SupplierS` to return the list of suppliers for it.
+	Sends the event to :ref:`RouteS` to return the list of routes for it.

-SuppliersMaxCost
+RoutesMaxCost
-	Mechanism to implement revenue assurance for suppliers coming from :ref:`SupplierS` component.
-Can be a number or special meta variable: *\*event_cost*, assuring that the supplier cost will never be higher than event cost.
+	Mechanism to implement revenue assurance for routes coming from :ref:`RouteS` component.
+Can be a number or special meta variable: *\*event_cost*, assuring that the route cost will never be higher than event cost.

-SuppliersIgnoreErrors
+RoutesIgnoreErrors
-	Instructs to ignore suppliers with errors(ie: without price for specific destination in tariff plan).
-Without this setting the whole query will fail instead of just the supplier being ignored.
+	Instructs to ignore routes with errors(ie: without price for specific destination in tariff plan).
+Without this setting the whole query will fail instead of just the route being ignored.